DianeZhao/ocs2/README.md

 # OCS2 Toolbox
+This is a forked version of the OCS2 (Optimal Control Software Suite) toolbox, customized specifically for the application of mobile manipulators to save compiling time.

+The OCS2 toolbox is a powerful tool for solving optimal control problems.
+However, the original repository contains packages and functionalities unrelated to mobile manipulators.
+In this forked version, these unrelated packages are aggressively removed to streamline the toolbox for use with mobile manipulators.
 ## Summary
 OCS2 is a C++ toolbox tailored for Optimal Control for Switched Systems (OCS2).
 The toolbox provides an efficient implementation of the following algorith